flukso/cloudi_service_flmqtt/README.md

-### Fluksometer MQTT endpoint running as a cloudi service.
+### A Fluksometer MQTT endpoint running as a cloudi service.

 To run the flmqtt service under cloudi: